State of Illinois v. Alice Wynekoop: January 17: Prosecution continues

-January 18 – Captain's testimony
+January 18: Police captain's testimony

 On Thursday morning more insurance agents were called to the stand by the prosecution in a continuing effort to show an insurance motive.
-In the afternoon the prosecution introduced as an exhibit the written record of the admission Wynekoop had made in presence of Police Captain John Stege and Dr. Harry W. Hoffman, psychiatrist, and later refuted.
-The jury was excused while the prosecution and defense disputed the admissibility of the admission, which the defense attorney said was "obtained under duress and with about the most inhuman treatment I have ever heard of," especially considering Wynekoop's age.
+In the afternoon the prosecution introduced as an exhibit the written record of the admission Wynekoop had made in the presence of police captain John Stege and psychiatrist Harry W. Hoffman, and that she had later recanted.
+The jury was excused while the prosecution and defense disputed the admissibility of Wynekoop's admission, which the defense attorney said was "obtained under duress and with about the most inhuman treatment I have ever heard of," especially considering Wynekoop's age.
 The judge allowed the statement, but clarified that the word "confession" was inappropriate.
-On the stand at the end of the day John Stege, the police captain, described the first night's questioning.
+On the stand at the end of the day Stege described the first night's questioning.
 He denied that Wynekoop's admission was under duress.
-He quoted her as saying, "I wonder if I should tell you my story?"
+He quoted her as saying, "I wonder if I should tell you my story."
 Stege responded, "I told her I wanted only the truth," and reminded her that whatever she said would be admissible evidence in court.
 Cross-examination aimed to refute Stege's statement that there was no duress, and it also established that Wynekoop had offered to pay the entire annual fee for a policy that was ultimately declined by the insurance company, yet indicated her plan for a long-term investment.

 Wynekoop's failing health

-In the meantime, Wynekoop's health was more and more concerning to her defense team.
+In the meantime, Wynekoop's health became increasingly worrying to her defense team.
 A reporter speculated about the likelihood of her holding up under the strain of the trial: "This is the question that is puzzling the hosts of 'murder fans' who are pushing their way into the criminal courtroom each day, eager to catch every word of testimony and eager to watch every emotional change of expression that comes to the gaunt face of the sixty-two-year-old defendant, whose iron will to see the trial through is as much an enigma now as it was in the beginning."
-When at one point Wynekoop slumped in her chair, spectators crowded around to watch administration of digitalis.
+When at one point Wynekoop slumped in her chair, spectators crowded around to watch the administration of digitalis.
 One of the lawyers attempted to disperse spectators by throwing a law book at them.
 Wynekoop was then taken back to the jail infirmary, her daughter claiming she had experienced a "serious heart attack."
 The absence of her son, Earle, was again noted by the prosecution team, which wanted him for questioning.
 The defense responded, "Earle will make his reappearance at the proper time."